you’re offended by my disrespectful treatment of religion, please

 A Christian mob murdered Hypatia, a popular female mathematics and astronomy professor at the University of Alexandria in the Fifth Century.
 Thereafter, not a single woman scholar was allowed in the Christian world until the Nineteenth Century … justified and enforced by canon law.
 Women are still excluded from leadership over men in a number of Christian and Islamic sects and organizations today.

 During the Dark Ages, people were not allowed to exercise their curiosity, or, if they did, were silenced whenever they considered something not in accordance with scripture.
 As an example, Galileo was first accused of heresy in 1613, when he wrote a letter to a student defending the Copernican theory that the Earth revolves around the Sun.
 Ten years later, his friend, the Pope, urged him to again study astronomy which led to a paper presenting arguments about a heliocentric universe.
-The inquisition threatened him with torture, made him recant his position and placed him under lifetime house arrest.
+The inquisition threatened Galileo with torture, made him recant his position and placed him under lifetime house arrest — though later, he did manage to smuggle some of his unpopular opinions out of the country.

 SCIENCE BOUNCING BACK